X-TRON404/DeepBird/README.md

-# YOLOv5_Mast_Detection
+# DeepBird.
-YOLOV5 based algorithm trained using transfer learning for detecting communication masts.
+An InceptionV3 based model to detect birds.